-If we can’t convince you of the benefits of travelling in winter to locations where the weather is chilly, there’s always an alternative – go further afield.
-In short, head north.
+If we can’t convince you of the benefits of travelling in winter to locations where the weather is chilly, there’s always an alternative – go where it's nearly always warm.
 Whether soaking up the sunshine in Tropical North Queensland, enjoying the warmth of Darwin, or exploring the outdoors in Western Australia’s Coral Coast or North West regions, there’s ample opportunity to witness bright blue skies this winter.

 8. Winter travel broadens your horizons

-You could argue that you don’t need to be on holiday to embrace this suggestion, but if you find yourself taking a break in the cooler months it’s one that’s worth keeping in mind.
-We suggest you use winter as a catalyst to discover a new attraction or experience – perhaps one you’d normally overlook.
+You don’t necessarily need to be on holiday to embrace this suggestion, but if you find yourself taking a break in the cooler months it’s one that’s worth keeping in mind.
+Use winter as a catalyst to discover a new attraction or experience – perhaps one you’d normally overlook.

 Whether embracing culture by visiting a museum or art gallery or going to the theatre or trying a leisure activity that’s normally outside your comfort zone, let poor weather be the motivation to do something out of your ordinary.